jamega/nbr-utils/README.md

 #Weather

-This piece of feature creep could use some help, right now it tells me exactly what I need to know about the weather where I live.
+Right now it tells me the minimum amount of information I need to know about the weather where I live to make appropriate clothing decisions for my runs.
 A convenient enhancement would be to support locations based on IP address.